iLib-js/ilib-mono-webos/README.md

 # ilib-loctool-webos-json

-json file handler plugin for webOS platform loctool
+ilib-loctool-webos-json is a plugin for the loctool that allows it to read and localize json type of file. (`appinfo.json`, `qcardinfo.json`) This plugin is optimized for webOS platform

+## Release Notes

 ## License